Generic Name: sennosides (SEN-oh-sides)

 Brand Name: Senokot

-Senokot granules is a stimulant laxative.
+Senokot granules are a stimulant laxative.
 It works by irritating bowel tissues, resulting in bowel movements.

 Do NOT use Senokot granules if: